awslabs/aws-encryption-sdk-specification/framework/branch-key-store.md

 The DynamoDb Client used to put and get keys from the backing DDB table.

-If the AWS KMS Configuration is a KMS Key ARN, and no DynamoDb Client is provided, a new DynamoDb Client MUST be created with the region of the supplied KMS Key ARN.
+If the AWS KMS Configuration is KMS Key ARN or KMS MRKey ARN, and no DynamoDb Client is provided, a new DynamoDb Client MUST be created with the region of the supplied KMS ARN.

 If the AWS KMS Configuration is Discovery, and no DynamoDb Client is provided,